HJS22 HARDWARE

 TTL chip on PCB Back side pcb's

-Left a 16 pins TTL chip and right a 14 pins.
-The backside of the PCB's show in the left pictures
+Left a 16 pins and right a 14 pins TTL chip.
+The backside of the PCB's shown in the left pictures

 These two pictures gives a good idea how the whole logic hardware is built up in the HJS22.